ustcdj/ustcdj.github.io/index.md

 **[Airbnb List Price Analysis](https://github.com/ustcdj/Airbnb_Pricing)**
 > **[Blog Link](https://medium.com/@ustcdj/wanna-make-more-money-on-airbnb-e7549453d5b0)**

-*Toolkit: Supervised Learning (regression), Statistics, Python*
+*Toolkit: Supervised learning (regression), Python, scikit-learn, pandas, numpy, matplotlib, seaborn*

-This project is to analyze and compare Airbnb listing price in Boston and Seattle, to find any trends, and to identify what factors affect the Airbnb listing price.
+I analyzed Airbnb list price in Boston and Seattle and tried to answer three questions:
+Q1 - Is there any trend in the Airbnb list price?
+How do prices compare between Boston and Seattle?
+Q2 - Should you become a super host?
+Q3 - What factors affect the Airbnb list price?

 <img src="images/04-title.jpg?raw=true"/>

 ---
 **[Identify Customer Segmentation](https://github.com/ustcdj/Identify_Customer_Segmentation)**

-*Toolkit: Unsupervised Learning (classification), Python, Scikit-learn*
+*Toolkit: Unsupervised learning (PCA, clustering), Python, scikit-learn, pandas, numpy, matplotlib, searborn*

-The goal of this project is to help a mail-order sales company in Germany to identify segments of the population that form the core customer base.
-These segments can then be used to direct marketing campaigns towards audiences that should bring high expected returns.
+The goal of this project is to help a mail-order sales company in Germany to identify segments of the population that form its core customer base.
+I applied unsupervised learning techniques (PCA, clustering) on demographic and spending data of 0.89 million German households.
+Two segments of the population were identified and can be used for direct marketing campaigns that should bring high expected returns.

 <img src="images/03-title.jpg?raw=true"/>

 ---
 **[Flower Image Classification](https://github.com/ustcdj/Image_Classification)**

-*Toolkit: Deep Learning, Python, PyTorch, GPU*
+*Toolkit: Deep learning, Python, PyTorch, numpy, matplotlib, seaborn, GPU*

-This project uses pre-trained neuron network densenet121 and trains an image classifier to recognize 112 species of flowers with 89% accuracy.
+Using a pre-trained deep learning model densenet121, I built an image classification application and used the trained model to recognize 112 species of flowers with 0.89 accuracy.

 <img src="images/02-title.jpg?raw=true"/>

 ---
 **[Finding Donors for CharityML](https://github.com/ustcdj/Finding_Donors)**

-*Toolkit: Supervised Learning (classification), Python, Scikit-learn*
+*Toolkit: Supervised learning (classification), Python, scikit-learn, pandas, numpy*

-The goal of this project is to help a fictitious charity organization (CharityML) to develop a supervised learning model that can accurately predict whether an individual makes more than $50,000 annually.
-Understanding an individual's income can help this charity better understand which potential donors they should reach out and the amount of donation to request.
+Used supervised learning algorithms, I built a machine learning model for a fictitious charity organization (CharityML) that can predict potential charity donors (individual makes more than $50,000 annually) with accuracy score of 0.86 and F-score of 0.73.

 <img src="images/01-title.jpg?raw=true"/>